thevasudevgupta/boilerplate/README.md

 """
 ```

-### Note:
+### Notes

+- Currently, this can't be used with models involving multiple optimizers (like GANs).
+- Don't forget to send your batch to `self.device`, model will be automatically transferred to `self.device` (you need not care that). `self.device` will be automatically set to GPU (when GPU is available) or to TPU (when tpu=1 in config-class).
 - Model weights will be in `.pt` file while other training stuff will be in `.tar`.
 - Run following command before specifying tpu=1: `!pip install cloud-tpu-client==0.10 https://storage.googleapis.com/tpu-pytorch/wheels/torch_xla-1.6-cp36-cp36m-linux_x86_64.whl`

-## TODO
+## Coming Soon :)

-- [ ] Enable training for models involving multiple optimizers (Like GANs)
+- [ ] Training models involving multiple optimizers (Like GANs)
-- [ ] Enable support for multiple GPUs
-- [ ] Enable support for multiple TPUs
+- [ ] Support for multiple TPUs

-**Its very boring & time-consuming to write your own trainer every time.
-So feel free to use it, customize it as per your own needs.**